RomanJancich1/hybrid-noise-reduction/README.md

 Diffusion — anisotropic diffusion to smooth the mesh and eliminate high-frequency noise Optimization — modified moving least squares (MLS) to approximate local geometry and reduce remaining low-frequency noise

+Code also contains two traditional methods that were used as a comparison for our method (Laplacian filtering, Bilateral filtering), and

 ## Prerequisites

 - A C++17 compiler